blvm159263/samurai-key/README.md

 ## How To Use

-To clone and run this application, you'll need Java Developing IDE( NetBeans, Eclipe,...), Microsoft SQL Server and Apache Tomcat 8( or higher) installed on your computer.
+To clone and run this application, you'll need Java Developing IDE (NetBeans, Eclipe,...), Microsoft SQL Server and Apache Tomcat 8( or higher) installed on your computer.

 ### 1. After cloned, run PRJShop.sql by using SQL Server and excute it to create Database
-### 2. Go to package Context -> DBUtil.java -> Change user and password( match with your SQL Server)
+### 2. Go to package Context -> DBUtil.java -> Change user and password (match with your SQL Server)

 <img src="https://github.com/blvm159263/samurai_key/blob/main/screen/setup.png" alt="setup"/>

 ### 3. Make sure you have Apache Tomcat!
-Then run application by localhost and enjoy!
+Then run application as localhost and enjoy!

 > **Note**
-> If there is Error in first time you access the website, try to reload website(F5).
+> If there is Error in first time you access the website, try to reload website (F5).

 ## Credits